Devin O'Hea

-Devin Gerard O'Hea (born February 5, 2000) is a Canadian soccer player who plays for Australian club Northcote City FC in the Victorian Premier League Division 1.
+Devin Gerard O'Hea (born February 5, 2000) is a Canadian soccer player who plays for Australian club Northcote in the Victorian Premier League Division 1.

 Early life

 O'Hea began playing youth soccer at age four with the Lynn Valley Fusion.
 He later played with Mountain United FC, before joining the Vancouver Whitecaps Academy in 2014.
 In 2016, he departed the Whitecaps program to return home to attend Argyle Secondary School, as he wished to play other sports (basketball and Canadian football) in addition to soccer.
 He then re-joined Mountain United FC for soccer.
 In 2017, he played with Team British Columbia at the 2017 Canada Summer Games.

 University career

 In 2018, he began attending Simon Fraser University, being offer athletic scholarships for soccer and football, choosing to play American football for the football team.
 As a freshman, he played wide receiver, he finished third on the team in receiving yards, catching 36 passes for 484 yards and a touchdown.

 In 2019, he switched to represent the men's soccer team.
-After dealing with a back injury from his time playing football, which limited his playing time over his first two seasons, he scored his firs t foal on September 1, 2022, in a match against the Sonoma State Seawolves.
+After dealing with a back injury from his time playing football, which limited his playing time over his first two seasons, he scored his first goal on September 1, 2022, in a match against the Sonoma State Seawolves.
 He led the team in scoring in 2022 and was named a GNAC First Team All-Star.
 At the end of the 2023 season, he was named the Great Northwest Athletic Conference Player of the Year and a GNAC First Team All-Star.
 He was also named to the Division II All West-Region First Teams.